 Moreover, in addition to the financial-economic performance, the social and ecological effects of an organization are becoming more and more important, which needs appropriate measurement and communication.
 Anyone who wants to work in a hybrid way, i.e. to value both the financial and the social side of business, will also have to communicate about both.

 “It doesn’t matter why you want to measure your impact, be it for your CSR policy or for philanthropic reasons.
 The approach and the reasoning behind stay the same.
 It’s necessary for both aims.
 Because if you don’t measure your impact it’s the same as a commercial organization which does not know how much profit it makes.”

 Erasmus University Amsterdam

 There may be several stakeholders with an interest in your impact report, and all have their own reasons for this interest.
 In the figure below you will find an overview of the main stakeholders and their motives.
-Take this motives into account when your deciding on what to report and how.
+Take this motives into account when you are deciding on what to report and how.